yashwanth-adimulam/MyToDo/README.md

 # MyToDo
-## This is repo for a simple todo list using Kotlin in Android Studio
+Hey there! 👋 This is a simple todo list app I built using Kotlin in Android Studio.
+It's pretty basic, but it gets the job done!

+## Tech Stuff
-This project is build on Android Studio Koala version - 2024.1.1 Patch 2 and gradle version 8.7
+I made this using Android Studio Koala version 2024.1.1 Patch 2 and Gradle version 8.7.
+If you're using different versions, you might need to tweak some things.

-## Workings of this project
-### This is the load screen
+## How It Works
+### First Look
 ![image](https://github.com/user-attachments/assets/26ff612b-5c02-4518-abfb-0539334f1939)

-### To add a task simply just type and press on "Add Todo" button
+This is what you'll see when you open the app.

+### Adding Tasks
 ![image](https://github.com/user-attachments/assets/95f691b4-4cfa-4642-90b8-907a55d29bdd)

-### You can mark the completed tasks by ticking the checkbox beside every todo
+Just type your task and hit "Add Todo".

+### Checking Off Tasks
 ![image](https://github.com/user-attachments/assets/6be8057f-1979-4381-afc2-560a7eb52111)

-### You can delete the completed tasks by pressing on the "Delete Done" button
+Finished a task?
+Just tick the box next to it.

+### Cleaning Up
 ![image](https://github.com/user-attachments/assets/60c58ac6-b6bb-4af9-800a-35b99dce57aa)

-## Build this repo in your local system
+Hit "Delete Done" to clear out all those completed tasks.
+Goodbye, clutter!

+## Want to Try It Out?
-1. You can directly clone this repo using git clone command and if you have the same versions for Android Studio and Gradle this should work fine
+1. If you're feeling brave, just clone this repo and run it.
+Should work if you've got the same Android Studio and Gradle versions.
-2. Else you can also choose to build a new project in Android Studio (make sure that you choose "Empty Views Activity" not "Empty Activity" option while making a new project)
+2. Or, start a new project in Android Studio.
+Make sure you pick "Empty Views Activity" (not just "Empty Activity").
-3. And there are just five flies that you need to modify inorder to build this project
+3. You'll only need to mess with five files to get this working:
-4. Those five files are "MainActivity.kt", "ToDo.kt", "ToDoAdapter.kt" in the app/src/main/java/com/example/<name_of_your_project> folder
-5. And "activity_main.xml", "item_todo.xml" in the app/src/main/res/layout folder
+   - In `app/src/main/java/com/example/<your_project_name>`:
+     - `MainActivity.kt`
+     - `ToDo.kt`
+     - `ToDoAdapter.kt`
+   - In `app/src/main/res/layout`:
+     - `activity_main.xml`
+     - `item_todo.xml`

-## Note:
+## Heads Up!

-Please note that this is not a complete todo.
-It in its current version doesn't have any database connected such that the tasks can be carried on between session.

-Database connection for this app is currently in works and the repo will be updated in a short period of time with the feature.
+This app isn't perfect yet.
+It doesn't save your tasks between sessions (no database connection).
+But don't worry, I'm working on that!
+I'll update this repo soon with that fancy feature.

+Feel free to play around with the code.
+If you come up with any cool improvements, let me know!